-With the numbers of bees around the world declining, gamekeepers and shooters can make a big contribution to encouraging the pollinators so vital to crops and wild plants, says MARTA JACYNA.
+With the numbers of bees declining around the world, gamekeepers and shooters can make a big contribution to encouraging the pollinators so vital to crops and wild plants, says Marta Jacyna.

 Most people are aware of the decline in the number of bees throughout the world.
 In the UK gamekeepers have been helping boost populations of bees and other species which help pollinate plants, perhaps unknowingly, for quite some time.
 Certainly there is a lot shooters can do to help.

-It is not only the honey bee that struggles to survive.
+It is not only the honeybee that struggles to survive.
 Since the 1970s, three-quarters of butterfly species and two-thirds of moth species have seen population declines.
-In the last 70 years two species of bumblebee species became nationally extinct, and currently there are six bumblebee at risk of extinction, including the Shrill carder and Red-shanked carder bees.
+In the last 70 years two species of bumblebees became nationally extinct, and currently there are six bumblebees at risk of extinction, including the shrill and red-shanked carder bees.
 As Katy Malone, conservation officer in Scotland for the Bumblebee Conservation Trust said; “Bumblebees are a cornerstone of our countryside, and are important to everyone.
+A recent YouGov UK poll showed that British people consider the decline in bee numbers to be the most serious environmental issue.
 At least 80 per cent of our wildflowers are insect-pollinated, and some can only be pollinated by bumblebees.
-Additionally, bees are vital to our agriculture, providing a free pollination service for our crops estimated to be worth at least £603million a year in the UK alone!
-As rural land managers, gamekeepers have an important role to play in maintaining healthy pollinator populations.”
+Additionally, bees are vital to our agriculture, providing a free pollination service for our crops estimated to be worth at least £603 million a year in the UK alone!
+As rural land managers, gamekeepers have an important role to play in maintaining healthy pollinator populations.

-Without pollinators, plants struggle to reproduce, which in turn will have a negative impact on all animals.
+It needs to be stressed that absence of pollinators affects all of us.
+Without them, plants struggle to reproduce, which in turn will have a negative impact on animals.
 Providing ample supplies of pollen for the insects to feed on is essential.
 A very comprehensive list of suitable flora is available on the RHS website.
-Many of the listed plants are also used by gamekeepers, providing food, as well as crucial cover to game species during breeding and rearing seasons.
+Many of the listed plants are also a great source of food for game species, providing food, as well as crucial cover during breeding and rearing seasons

 - Stop using insecticides